- Getting Started

 Each table can have up to 20 projected non-key attributes, in total across all local secondary indexes within the table.
 Each index may also specifify that all non-key attributes from the primary index are projected.

 Q: Can I modify the index once it is created?

 No, an index cannot be modified once it is created.
 We are working to add this capability in the future.

 No, local secondary indexes cannot be removed from a table once they are created at this time.
 Of course, they are deleted if you also decide to delete the entire table.
 We are working on adding this capability and will be releasing it in the future.

 Q: How do local secondary indexes consume provisioned capacity?

 You don’t need to explicitly provision capacity for a local secondary index.
 It consumes provisioned capacity as part of the table with which it is associated.

-Reads and writes to LSIs consume capacity by the standard formula of 1 write capacity unit per 1KB of data written per second and 1 read capacity unit per 4 KB of data read per second, with the following differences:
+Reads and writes to LSI’s consume capacity by the standard formula of 1 unit per 1KB of data read or written each second, with the following differences:

 Local secondary indexes consume storage for the attribute name and value of each LSI’s primary and index keys, for all projected non-key attributes, plus 100 bytes per item reflected in the LSI.